What and how you’ll study

 You’ll engage with research by completing an extended piece of writing of up to ten thousand words.
 This is your chance to focus on a subject that’s of particular interest to you and must involve independent research, but you’ll be supervised and directed by one or more members of staff.

 You can look in-depth at current courses on our Degree Regulations and Programmes of Study.
+Please note that this site is currently showing courses for the 2020/2021 academic year and will be updated in spring 2021 for entry to university in September 2021.

 * International Business with Chinese has a different year-by-year structure to our other programmes, including a different Study Abroad component.
 You can find out more about what you'll study on this programme on the University of Edinburgh's online Degree Finder.